karlits-exe/flight-booking-app/README.md

   - **User Table:** Stores registered user information.
 Each user has a unique user_id.
   - **Flight Table:** Stores flight details available for booking.
 Each flight has a unique flight_id.
   - **Booking Table:** Links users to flights for their bookings.
 Each booking references one user and one flight.
-      - Relationships:
-       - One-to-many relationship between User and Booking (a user can have multiple bookings).
-       - One-to-many relationship between Flight and Booking (a flight can be booked multiple times by different users).
 - **Data Storage and Retrieval:**
   - Data will be stored in a relational database.
   - Queries will include: